 Quarterly Status Reports

-Quarterly status reports are, obviously, covering an extended period of time (anywhere from 3-4 months).
-Thus, if they are required, you are going to want to be mindful of their length.
-Come up with 3-4 top-level priorities or goals and report on them here.
-Focus on quantitative progress, not big ideas.
-Make it an “elevator pitch” of your work so far.
+Since quarterly status reports cover an extended period of time, you’ll want to be mindful of their length.
+Come up with 3-4 top-level priorities or goals to report, focusing on quantitative progress rather than big ideas.
+Make it an “elevator pitch” of your project work to date.

-Status reports, like any written document, must be tailored to an audience.
-Your client prefers different content in their status report than your internal team.
-Adjust your reporting to these wants and desires.
+As with other deliverables, you’ll need to tailor status reports to their audience.
+Your client likely prefers different content in their status report than your internal team.
+Adjust your reporting to reflect these wants and desires.

 External Status Reports